 The embellishments are sealed into ornament for added strength and durability so that the ornament will last for many years.
 Still, this might not be the best ornament for you if you have little kids, or cats that like to knock ornaments off the Christmas tree.

-Here’s a cute little owl ornament made of wool blended felt and cotton fabric.
+Here’s a cute little green owl ornament made of wool blended felt and cotton fabric.
 It’s three inches tall and two inches wide.
 Because of its simplistic design, it’s very versatile.
 The Etsy seller suggests using it as a bowl or basket filler to create a decoration that fits in either a “folk art” or “cottage chic” setting.